 Isobar Press publishes poetry in English by Japanese and non-Japanese authors who live (or have lived) in Japan, or who write on Japan-related themes.
-In future, the press aims also to publish translations of modern and contemporary poetry from the Japanese.
+Isobar is now also starting to publish English translations of modernist and contemporary Japanese poetry, and English translations of poetry in languages other than Japanese but which has a strong Japanese connection.

 1. A line on a map or chart, or an imaginary line, connecting places on the earth’s surface at which the barometric pressure is the same; a line that connects points of equal pressure.
 Isobar Press has no special stylistic agenda but hopes to publish writers whose work – wherever it may be situated on the stylistic map – is working at equivalent poetic pressure.